prasadt1/ai-photography-coach-agents/README.md

 Professional visual diagrams are available in [`assets/diagrams/`](assets/diagrams/):

-- **A2A Communication Pattern** - Mediated agent coordination via Orchestrator
+- **Agent Coordination Pattern** - Mediated communication via Orchestrator (ADK native approach, not formal A2A Protocol)
 - **Multi-Platform Architecture** - Shared agents across 3 deployment platforms
 - **Hybrid RAG CASCADE** - Three-tier retrieval (Curated → FAISS → Gemini Grounding)
 - **Agent Hierarchy** - Complete parent/sub-agent pattern with data structures

 > **Note**: These diagrams provide detailed visual representations of the architecture described in the sections below.
+The coordination pattern follows ADK best practices, not the formal [A2A Protocol](https://a2aproject.github.io/A2A/).

 ---